Back to the Future

 Ben Keene is the managing editor of BeerAdvocate magazine and the author of The Great Northeast Brewery Tour.
 He contributed to theOxford Companion to Beer, winner of the 2011 André Simon Book Award in the Drinks Category, and his articles on craft beer and brewing have appeared in DRAFT, Frommer's, All About Beer, Edible Jersey, and USA Today.

 Sour beer was what all beers were before Pasteur, stainless steel, hops, and refrigeration.
 They are the heirloom, foraged, farm-to-table, artisan beverage of the first 8,800 years of beer's 9,000 year existence.
 They range from tart refreshing 3% ABV summer wheat beers loaded with lemon zest, to malty 12% ABV behemoths with all the richness and depth of your favorite "Imperial" without the alcohol sharpness.
 They can be infused with exotic fruits, dry hop with bold citrusy American (or New Zealand) hops, or aged in wine and spirit barrels.
 The microbes responsible for the sourness also produce a range of tropical, rustic, spicy, funky, and earthy aromatics impossible to attain from any other beer.

 Tonsmeire's seminar will discuss the wide array of processes and ingredients in American sour beer production, with actionable advice each step of the way.
-A three-beer tasting will illustrate key points in the seminar.
+A mini tasting will illustrate key points in the seminar.